“..ai..up.. Hey, Kai wake up.”

 I feel a burning fury closing in on me from her glare as it seems to pierce through me with immense murderous intent.
 I gulp and look down towards her thigh, realizing that my hand is indeed on it.
 I lift up my hand and then let it rest on my thigh.
 Crap, I touched her unconsciously… I need to control myself.
 No matter how similar they are, she isn’t the same person.

 I cough and clear my voice.
 “Where were you headed to?”

 “I’m not sure… Mister Dae told me that I had to come with him and leave the village.
 He said I had to go see Daddy.”

 I tilt my head slightly as my eyebrows furrow, lost deep in thought.
-This may have something to do with the internal conflict going on in Xantho right now.
-“What is your daddy’s name?”
+This might have something to do with the internal conflict going on in Xantho right now.
+“What’s your daddy’s name?”

 “Where’s Mister Dae?”

 Irene tilts her head sideways, scrunches her eyebrows together, and lets out a small sound of confusion.
 I smile and chuckle as I leave and walk towards Leila.

 “What’re you so happy about…?
 Well whatever, I’m almost done here, did you find out anything from the girl?”

 “Yeah, I’ll give you the rundown when you’re ready.”
 I waltz back over to pick up Dae’s head I had tossed aside earlier and catch Leila cocking an eyebrow at me.
 I ignore her as I turn around and walk to the convoy.